 - Account – Accounts provided for class work are valid for the semester that the class is offered in and automatically terminated at the end of the semester.
 If a student requires additional time to complete coursework, the professor teaching the course must contact CCR help to request an extension on the account.
 Student accounts that are also sponsored by a faculty member remain active after the course ends, subject to the policies in the “faculty sponsored accounts” section below.

 - Data – Data in a student’s home directory created for a class account is deleted 30 days after account termination.
-This includes data on CCR’s network attached storage systems (user & course project directories), scratch directories (scratch directories on local compute nodes and GPFS scratch), and cloud instances and storage (if applicable).
+This includes data on CCR’s network attached storage systems (user & course project directories), local compute node and global scratch directories, and cloud instances and storage (if applicable).

 - Usage - Usage of the cluster by students in a class is reported back to the instructor of the class.
 Requests for assistance, software installations, or other communications by students to CCR staff could potentially be shared with the instructor.